Discord-Robots/Discordjs-v14-Template/README.md

 #

 Found any bugs or have any suggestion about the template?
 Create an issue or pull request!
+Please ping @Peter-MJ-Parker upon opening to get faster results!